-Over Processing Hair Damage Claim – £4500 Settlement
+Hair Damage Claim – Over Processed Hair – £4500 Settlement

-Ellie Rostron from Shropshire asked us to deal with an over processing hair claim.
+Ellie Rostron from Shropshire asked us to deal with her hair damage claim after an over processing mistake by her hairdresser.

 She had long hair which was dyed brown and in good condition until she had a disastrous colour change at a local salon.